eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 I will not deny that the awake assumptions are particularly optimistic for a delayed runoff.
 Indeed, I might even call it "cheating"!
 However, it turns out that the groggy assumption is more than enough to make Approval Top-2 significantly more robust than STAR.

-The proposal in Eugene *was* to eliminate the primary entirely, and have a one-shot expressive five-star score based election for seats as prestigious and of consequence as "Commissioner for Eugene Water and Electric Board, Wards 6 and 7" (no offense to the people who actually hold that office, I'm sure Eugene's EWEB is wonderful).
+The proposal in Eugene *was* to eliminate the primary entirely, and have a one-shot expressive five-star score based election for seats as prestigious and of consequence as "Commissioner for Eugene Water and Electric Board, Wards 6 and 7" (no offense to the person who actually holds that office, I'm sure Eugene's EWEB is wonderful).

 Any voter who fails to distinguish between the finalists due to fatigue or lack of information would have absolutely no recourse to influence the outcome.
-In *any* top-2 system, all voters are guaranteed an opportunity to have final say in who is elected in the runoff step in that November election.
+In *any* top-2 system, all voters are guaranteed an opportunity to have final say in who is elected in a cognitively simple two-candidate race in November.

 Further, in response to the previously mentioned California Gubernatorial primary (with 61 candidates), I did hear the suggestion of eliminating the primary in favor of a single-round STAR election (just as was proposed in Eugene).
-Given that STAR supporters do still seem to believe that STAR is capable of eliminating the need to have a primary election, I feel entirely justified in pushing that proposition to its extreme, and comparing it directly to the delayed runoff system that is already in place in St. Louis, Missouri.
+If replacing that 61 candidate Choose-one primary with single round STAR is an idea that is even being *considered* by STAR proponents, I feel entirely justified in rigorously testing that directly against the tried and true delayed runoff system that is already in place in St. Louis, Missouri.
 It is not wrong to compare apples and oranges if those are indeed the exact proposals that are competing for funding and implementation.

 ## Other Relevant Methodology